yusong17/yusong17.github.io/pages/join.md

 ### Ph.D.
 Student (3+ positions starting Fall 2025)

-Ph.D. applicants should graduate from renowned universities owing a bachelor’s or master’s degree with related background (including **BME, EE, ME, ChemE, BioE, Chem, MSC, and others**).
+Ph.D. applicants should graduate from renowned universities owing a bachelor’s or master’s degree with related background (including **BME, EE, ME, ChemE, BioE, Chem, MSE, and others**).
 The candidate will be **fully funded** (monthly salary: ~HK$ 19,000) and highly recommended to apply for several fellowships, such as HKPFS with grants for research activities/conference.
 Check [**Here**](https://www.cityu.edu.hk/bme/prg-phdmphil.htm) for more details.

 ### Undergraduate Student (multiple positions)

 We always welcome **undergraduate researchers** from all backgrounds at CityU to participate in our latest multidisciplinary research projects during the school year, final year, or in the summer.
 Please contact Dr. Yu Song by **[EMAIL](mailto:yusong@cityu.edu.hk)** if you are interested.
 Project areas include but not limited to:

 - multimodal wearable biosensors
-- additive manufacturing
+- advanced manufacturing
 - self-powered bioelectronics
 - data analytics and machine learning